-• All students will have a minimum of one meeting with the IB Coordinator in the 11th grade to discuss their progress in the program and whether or not they have satisfied the requirements for registration for the IB examinations in grade 12.
-Students may always contact the IB Coordinator at ib@bebe-dresden.de at any time and request assistance in meeting their goals.
+- Written assignments are due as detailed in the Assessment Calendar at the start of each school year.
+The Assessment Calendar is given to students in written form and is available on the school homepage.
+The due dates are staggered and correspond to the class meeting times.
+Students who meet these deadlines are eligible to receive an extra grade, if it is to their benefit, in the corresponding Abitur course.
+Students who do not meet the deadlines are not eligible for the extra grade and may, at the discretion of the Coordinator in conversation with the teacher, be given an "incomplete" on the assignment, which would be reported to the IBO. - All students will have a minimum of one meeting with the IB Coordinator in the 11th grade to discuss their progress in the program and whether or not they have satisfied the requirements for registration for the IB examinations in grade 12.
+Students may contact the IB Coordinator at ib@bebe-dresden.de at any time to request assistance in meeting their goals.